biocore/qiime/doc/scripts/split_libraries.rst

 		Disable primer usage when demultiplexing.
 Should be enabled for unusual circumstances, such as analyzing Sanger sequence data generated with different primers.  [default: False]
 	-z, `-`-reverse_primers
 		Enable removal of the reverse primer and any subsequence sequence from the end of each read.
 To enable this, there has to be a "ReversePrimer" column in the mapping file.
 Primers a required to be in IUPAC format and written in the 5' to  3' direction.
 Valid options are 'disable', 'truncate_only', and 'truncate_remove'.  'truncate_only' will remove the primer and subsequence sequence data from the output read and will not alter output of sequences where the primer cannot be found. 'truncate_remove' will flag sequences where the primer cannot be found to not be written and will record the quantity of such failed sequences in the log file. [default: disable]
+	-d, `-`-record_qual_scores
+		Enables recording of quality scores for all sequences that are recorded.
+If this option is enabled, a file named seqs_filtered.qual will be created in the output directory, and will contain the same sequence IDs in the seqs.fna file and sequence quality scores matching the bases present in the seqs.fna file. [default: False]

 **Output:**